 Application: Ideally, students apply to the Psychology Honors Program during their sophomore year.
 This provides sufficient time to complete the thesis and honors seminar requirements during the junior and senior years.
 To apply to the Honors Program in Psychology, complete an Application for Admission and return it to Dr. Michael Crowe, Program Director.
 Applications may be submitted to Dr. Crowe's mailbox in 415CH or by email: email@example.com.
 He will then contact you to schedule an interview.
 Students must have and maintain a cumulative, institutional, and psychology GPA of 3.5 or above in order to be admitted to and graduate from the Honors Program in Psychology.

-Outcomes: Over the past ten years, the majority of Psychology Honors Program graduates have either pursued doctoral study in Psychology or have been accepted to professional schools, typically in medicine or counseling/social work.
+Outcomes: Many Psychology Honors Program graduates have either pursued doctoral study in Psychology or have been accepted to professional schools, typically in medicine or counseling/social work.
 Others have gone directly to jobs in research or clinical service.